 In order to optimize the efficiency of the analysis, Phase 2 includes six screening checks.
 These screening checks ensure that a low significance finding will screen to Green as soon as the information developed is sufficient to support such a determination.
 A screening check is made each time a refined estimate of any one of the four fire risk quantification factors identified above is developed (DF remains constant once set in Phase 2).
 If at any time the estimated CDF change meets the screening criteria, the finding is assigned a preliminary significance of Green and the analysis is considered complete.
 Subsequent steps need not be performed.
 The Phase 2 screening checks are summarized as follows:

-Step 2.1 includes a screening check that is based on a bounding quantification of the CDF.
+Step 2.1 includes a screening check that is based on a bounding quantification of the CDF based on initial area-wide factors.
 DF is determined as part of this step and the resulting value is also used in all subsequent Phase 2 quantification steps.
 The screening CDF is calculated as follows: